OmotosoOluwoleF/DataAnalysisST-40/Project-dashboard/README.md

 Designing stakeholder-friendly dashboards
 Making informed, analytical, and UX decisions
 It reflects my growth as a young data analyst and my ability to translate raw data into actionable business insights.

 Feedback, collaboration, and suggestions for improvement are welcome.
+[Meet me on LinkedIn](https://www.linkedin.com/in/omotosooluwole/)